En español | Is it finally time to drop your landline? You could save a ton of money in the process.

 At the moment, though, Sunnyvale, California-based Ooma appears to be alone in offering something new that addresses reliability in an emergency.
 For several years, it has delivered very inexpensive VoIP service that competes with the likes of Vonage.

-The whole thing costs $129.99 up front, about the same price as two months of landline service.
-But then the service is just $11.99 a month for an unlimited nationwide calling cellular access plan.
-An international calling plan is $17.99.
+The whole thing costs $100 up front, a $30 discount from the usual $130 that’s about the same price as two months of landline service.
+Then the service is $12 a month for an unlimited nationwide calling cellular access plan, $22 for unlimited calls to the U.S., Canada and Mexico.
+An international calling plan that includes other countries is an additional $18.
 Plus you'll pay taxes of $2 to $8 a month depending on your location.

 In addition to the cost savings, the Telo 4G automatically gives first responders your home address in a 911 emergency.
 If you have a power outage, the backup battery will keep the phone running for up to 10 hours.